macoskey/Congressional-Data-Challenge/README.md

 This repo contains code and data related to the Library of Congress Congressional Data Challenge
-\n
-Created by: Jonathan Macoskey
+ - Created by: Jonathan Macoskey - 2017
-\n
-2017